PX4/PX4-user_guide/en/dev_setup/dev_env_mac.md

 The installation of Homebrew is quick and easy: [installation instructions](https://brew.sh).

+Note that with PX4 make, the exact versions of tools like CMake are cached in the build.
+If you do a `brew update` it will automatically delete older versions and your build can fail searching for executables in `/usr/local/Cellar` the fix is to run `make clean` which will update all the links into Homebrew with the correct versions.
+Alternatively if you want to pin the Cmake or other version, you can do a
+`brew install cmake@3.21.2` for example to ensure that the link is always there.

 ## Enable more open files (Handle "LD: too many open files" error)

 Create the `~/.zshenv` file or append it (by running `open ~/.zshenv` on the terminal) and add this line: